Why are quadratic normal volatility models analytically tractable?: Introduction and model

 \subsubsection{Relevant literature}

-An incomplete list of authors who study QNV models in various degrees of generality consists of \begin{itemize} \item \citet{Rady_Sandmann}, \citet{Rady}, \citet{Miltersen_1997}, \citet{Goldys_1997}, \citet{Ingersoll_bounded}, and \citet{Lipton_book}, who study the case when $X$ is bounded and thus a true martingale in the context of Foreign Exchange and Interest Rate markets; \item \citet{Albanese_BS_hyper} and \citet{Lipton_volsmile}, who derive prices for European calls on $X$ in the case when $P$ has one or two real roots; \item \citet{Zuehlsdorff_2001, Zuehlsdorff_2002}, \citet{Andersen}, and \citet{Chibane}, who compute prices for European calls and puts in the general case. \end{itemize} Most of these papers focus on deriving analytic expressions for the pricing of European-style contingent claims.
-We refer to \citet{Andersen} for the precise formulas of European call and put prices.
+An incomplete list of authors who study QNV models in various degrees of generality consists of the following: \begin{itemize} \item \citet{Rady_Sandmann}, \citet{Rady}, \citet{Miltersen_1997}, \citet{Goldys_1997}, \citet{Ingersoll_bounded}, and \citet{Lipton_book}, who study the case when $X$ is bounded and thus a true martingale in the context of foreign exchange and interest rate markets; related is the class of rational lognormal models introduced by Flesaker and Hughston \citep[see][]{FlesakerHughston, BrodyHughston}; \item \citet{Albanese_BS_hyper} and \citet{Lipton_volsmile}, who derive prices for European calls on $X$ in the case when $P$ has one or two real roots; \item \citet{Zuehlsdorff_2001, Zuehlsdorff_2002}, \citet{Andersen}, and \citet{Chibane}, who compute prices for European calls and puts in the general case. \end{itemize} Most of these papers focus on deriving analytic expressions for the pricing of European-style contingent claims.
+We refer the reader to \citet{Andersen} for the precise formulas of European call and put prices.
 In the following sections, we shall derive purely probabilistic methods to easily compute the price of any, possibly path-dependent, contingent claim.